Paleobiota of the Morrison Formation

 The Morrison Formation is a distinctive sequence of Late Jurassic sedimentary rock that is found in the western United States, which has a wide assortment of taxa represented in its fossil record, including dinosaur fossils in North America.
 It is composed of mudstone, sandstone, siltstone and limestone and is light grey, greenish gray, or red.
 Most of the fossils occur in the green siltstone beds and lower sandstones, relics of the rivers and floodplains of the Jurassic period.

-(mostly from Foster [2003]; the higher-level classifications will vary as new finds are made.